range42/range42-ansible_roles-debug-devkit/README.md

 # Repository Content

+This repository contains helper scripts for testing, debugging, and, development workflows.
-This repository uses a strict naming convention for all scripts.
+It follows a strict naming convention to keep all scripts self-documented, explicit, about input/output and easy to locate.

 Each filename follow the structure :

 <**CONNECTOR/MODULE**>(.<**DATA_INPUT**>).<**VERB/ACTION**>(.to.<***DATA_OUTPUT**>).EXTENSION

 1. **CONNECTOR/MODULE**: top-level namespace (e.g. `devkit_ansible`, `proxmox_vm`, `proxmox_netowork`).